pxxdroo/pxxdroo/README.md

 - 📚 I am currently a student of Networks.
 - 💖 I have a passion for cats.
 - 🎉 Minecraft Hosting Owner | allay.host
-- 🎉 Minecraft Shield Owner | vortexiashield.com
+- 🎉 Games AntiDDoS Owner | vortexiashield.com
 - 🔭 Student of Python, Node.JS & Java!

 I'm currently working for minecraft servers like **AcademyMC & Hyzen!**